xoit/cdx_pkgspec/pkgspec.md

 ```
 ## engines

-The engines indicate the environment to run the package.
+The engines indicate the environment to run the package. **required**

 like tcl 8.6, python 3.18, eda tool, etc.